 Hydropower is also possible on a small scale

 The generation of energy in the municipality of Assling in East Tyrol is dimensioned completely differently.
 Five hydroelectric power plants the size of single-family houses and four photovoltaic systems supply electricity for around 1,750 people and around 800 customers in the community, which is spread over a wide area in terms of area, in the entire network of the Elektrowerk Assling cooperative (EWA).
-The cooperative has existed since 1927, and when required, energy production has been expanded again and again, says managing director Harald Stocker.
+The cooperative has existed since 1927, and when required, energy production has been expanded once more and once more, says managing director Harald Stocker.

 The hydroelectric power plants are located on two small streams, the youngest power plant from 2019 generates around 2.7 million kWh annually with an output of 495 kW, the largest with 2,550 kW 16.5 million kWh annually.
 There are also four large-scale PV systems, each with a peak output of 500 kW.
 For comparison: The Kühtai expansion project should enable a further 216 million kWh to the existing 531 million kWh, and an additional 15 million kWh are expected through an increase in efficiency.